A direct-sampling SDR you’ll love to use

 The K4 adapts to your needs, with three models to choose from:

 You can upgrade or add options as desired, or as new technology becomes available.
 This extensibility applies to software as well.
-The K4’s powerful, fast-starting CPU provides unlimited expansion opportunities.
+The K4’s powerful CPU provides unlimited expansion opportunities.

 Fast signal processing